 (ii) A South African business operating primarily within Africa.

 A South African organisation or individual who has consistently acted on behalf of and contributed to the benefit of others and through this, contributed to South Africa’s reputation as a caring nation.

 An individual or organisation that through their efforts and craft has promoted South African arts and culture and/or facilitated cultural exchanges between South Africa and other international communities that have resulted in a positive image of SA globally.

 An individual, 15 – 35 years old, who through their actions, activities and achievements have promoted South Africa as a dynamic country with an enabling environment for youth to thrive and contribute to making South Africa and world a better place.

 5. Ubuntu Sports Diplomacy Award

-An individual or organisation that has, through their efforts in the fields of sport, arts and culture promoted a positive image of South Africa globally and/or exchange of cultural programs and equity between SA and other international communities.
+An individual or organisation that has, through their efforts in the fields of sport, arts and culture promoted a positive image of South Africa globally.

 6. O.R Tambo Lifetime Achievement Award